Reginald H. Fuller

-Reginald Horace Fuller (1915–2007) was an Anglo-American biblical scholar, ecumenist, and Anglican priest.
+Reginald Horace Fuller (24 March 1915 – 4 April 2007) was an English-American biblical scholar, ecumenist, and Anglican priest.
 His works are recognized for their consequential analysis of New Testament Christology.
 One aspect of his work is on the relation of Jesus to the early church and the church today.
 For this, his analysis, which uses the historical-critical method, has been described as neo-orthodox.

 Life events

 Reginald Fuller was born on 24 March 1915.
 An obituary from the University of Wales Trinity Saint David noted that "Fuller was the son of Horace Fuller, an agricultural engineer, and his wife Cora Lottie née Heath.
 He came from Horsham in West Sussex, where he attended Collyer’s School.
 He was a choir boy in his local parish church between the ages of nine and fifteen."

-He later attended Peterhouse at the University of Cambridge (BA, 1937), first-class honours, Classical Tripos I and Theological Tripos II; MA, 1942).
-He studied at the University of Tübingen, Germany, in 1938–1939.
-He prepared for ministry in the Church of England at the Queen's College, Birmingham (1939–1940), and was ordained a deacon in 1940 and a priest in 1941.
+Fuller subsequently attended Peterhouse, Cambridge, graduating with first-class honours in the Classical Tripos (Part I) and Theological Tripos (Part II) in 1937.
+He studied at the University of Tübingen, Germany, from 1938 to 1939, and then prepared for ministry in the Church of England at the Queen's College, Birmingham from 1939 to 1940.
+He was ordained in the Church of England as a deacon in 1940 and as a priest in 1941.
 He met Ilse Barda in 1940 at a wedding.
 They married in 1942.
 Fuller was a curate in England from 1940 to 1950 and lectured in theology at the Queen's College, 1946–1950.
 He was professor of theology and Hebrew at St David's College, Lampeter, Wales (1950–1955).
 He also assisted in raising three daughters.